flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 .. note::

-   Flyte's Ingress routes traffic to either Flyte Console or FlyteAdmin based on the url path.
+   Flyte's Ingress routes traffic to either Flyte Console or FlyteAdmin based on the URL path.

 .. prompt:: bash